globocom/impim-api/README.md

 Install ElasticSearch (needs to be done manually).

-Install Thumbor in its own virtualenv:
+Install Thumbor in its own virtualenv and install python dependencies from requirements files:

     make setup

+Update python dependencies from requirements files:

+    make requirements

 Running
 -------